 From E3 – Friday May 27th, 2005

-As always, we are anxious to hear your thoughts on this article.
-To facilitate this we've set up a comments thread on our news discussion board.
+We look forward to hearing your thoughts on this article.
+You can make your voice heard in this thread on our news discussion board.